angular-university/angular-ssr-course/README.md

 This repository contains the code of the course [Angular Universal In Depth](https://angular-university.io/course/angular-universal-course).

-This course repository is updated to Angular v12.
+This course repository is updated to Angular v13.

 ![Angular Universal In Depth](https://angular-university.s3-us-west-1.amazonaws.com/course-images/angular-universal-course.jpg)

 # Installation pre-requisites

-Please use the latest Node long-term support (LTS) version.
+Please use  Node 16 long-term support (LTS) version.

 # Installing the Angular CLI